rems-project/cerberus/THIRD_PARTY_FILES.md

 ---

-The web interface contains MIT licensed javascript:
+The web interface contains MIT-licensed javascript:

 | License | Files                              | From         |
 | ------- | ---------------------------------- | ------------ |